zukhan/quran-game/README.md

 'quit' or 'q' - exits the program
 </pre>

-NOTE: The Arabic text does not display properly in some consoles.
-I've made it so that the Arabic phrase is automatically copied to Mac OS clipboard so you just need to paste it into another text editor like TextEdit (no need to copy it).
+NOTE: The Arabic text doesn't always display properly in the console.
+I've made it so that the Arabic phrase is automatically copied to Mac OS clipboard so you can just paste it into another text editor like TextEdit (no need to copy it).